When Is the Best Time to Sell a House in Washington State?

 Selling trends in Washington

-During the pandemic, remote workers began to “really choose where they wanted to live,” says Spokane agent Steven Silbar, who works with over 72% more single-family homes than the average area agent.
-And as residents fled expensive cities for more affordably-priced markets, cities like Spokane saw growth in terms of buyer demand.
-“It has really become kind of a cool city that is really growing and has a lot going for it, you know, quality life that you can’t get [in the] the big city at lower than big city cost of living.”
+Residents fled expensive cities for more affordably-priced markets, fueling buyer demand for cities like Spokane.
+“It has really become kind of a cool city that is really growing and has a lot going for it.
+[It offers the] quality life that you can’t get [in the] the big city at lower than big city cost of living.”

 While Seattle has held down a multi-million-dollar real estate market for some time, other parts of the state are now seeing growth spurts.

 Closing data underscores that cooler, rainier months are typically the slowest on the market.
-This can mean that your home will be extra competitive against the available inventory, but don’t bet on the idea that buyers are out looking.
-They may be — but like sellers, they are keen to wait on dyer, warmer weather (and the close of the school year) before shopping in earnest.
+This can mean that your home will be extra competitive against the available inventory but don’t bet on the idea that buyers are out looking.
+They may be — but like sellers, they are keen to wait on drier, warmer weather (and the close of the school year) before shopping in earnest.

 Insider tips for selling your Washington State home

 Your circumstances may demand that you sell in Washington’s “off-season,” but chances are, inventory will play in your favor — especially during slower listing months.
-The supply of available inventory runs behind demand across the state, with acute shortages in certain areas like Pierce County.
+The supply of available inventory runs behind demand across the state, with acute shortages in certain areas.
 So while your home could sell at a higher cost or more quickly during certain months of the year, there is no “bad” time to list.

 “We’re going to sell your house at any time of the year; we’ve just got to price it right,” says Harber; “It never stops in Spokane, by any means,” Silbar says of the market on his side of the state.